I. First

 “Had to… look at all… I don’t… Stevey, he’s not moving,” Elliott whispered.

-A woman ran across the street toward the scene.
+A woman ran across the street.
 More faces followed.
 A delivery worker shook the man; another stabbed at his phone.
-Steve stared at the stained concrete.
+Steve watched the concrete stain.

 There were sirens and flashes and uniforms.
 Elliott sank back into the shade.
 Steve listened to the traffic.
 The girl and her elbow slipped inside.